Column Capital

 Photograph by Barry Rightman

 The Roman world sighed with welcome relief when this monster was killed in early 41.
-For a biased/amusing view of him, check out "I Claudius" or the film.
+For a biased/amusing view of him, check out Robert Graves' "I Claudius" or the TV series.

 His appeal as a literary subject need not surprise: tyrants, and crazy autocrats pushed to extremes fascinate throughout the ages.
 Thus the first emperor/monster legend was created.
 He is the classical example of "absolute power corrupts absolutely"

 Fortunately his coins are very interesting: i.e. the first portrait sestertii, and his political quadrans.
-Also his family is honored on the coins, giving us the an intimate view of roman concept of pietas.
+Also his family is honored on the coins, giving us the an intimate view of the Roman concept of pietas.

 Silver denarius of Caligula and Germanicus